tarowatanabe/cicada/doc/lattice.rst

 Each arc consists of label, features and distance field with optional attributes.
-We allow arcs with ``<epsilon>`` label which allows us to directly handle abitrary confusion nework.
+We allow arcs with ``<epsilon>`` label which allows us to directly handle arbitrary confusion network.
 In JLF, we can easily add extra features encoded in the lattice, such as

 .. code:: json

-  {"lattice-cost": 0.5, "accoustic": -5000.9}
+  {"lattice-cost": 0.5, "acoustic": -5000.9}

 Remark, the costs are interpreted as logarithmic value so that we can compute score by "weight \cdot feature-function".
 The optional attributes is a list of key-value pair of JSON string and attribute value.
-The attribute value can take either 64bit integer, floaring point value (double precision) or JSON string.
+The attribute value can take either 64bit integer, floating point value (double precision) or JSON string.

 PLF Format